Lisa Rowlands BSc (Hons), PGDip

 I am trained in the dietary management of Irritable Bowel Syndrome (IBS), both first line advice and low FODMAP diet which has been shown to help people with IBS and digestive issues to gain relief from your symptoms.
 I have completed the BDA course on 'Evidence-based first line dietary management and Low FODMAP diet for IBS.

-This may also help alleviate symptoms associated with exercise-induced gastrointestinal syndrome due to strenuous exercise.
+A low FODMAP diet or modification of fibre may also help alleviate symptoms associated with exercise-induced gastrointestinal syndrome due to heavy training or strenuous exercise or prior to competition.

 Schedule a Session